-All members of the Corporation will have an enhanced DBS check without barred list information and Section 128 check.
+The Corporation will have an enhanced DBS check without barred list information and Section 128 check.
 They will have an enhanced DBS check with barred list information if working in regulated activity.

 Harm Test

 Where the 'harm test' is satisfied in respect of the individual (i.e. that no action or inaction occurred but the present risk that it could was significant)